 Rat hole in a crawl space in Columbia

 Roof rat entry point at a house in Lexington SC

 Permanent roof rat control in Aiken, So.
 Carolina

-Roof rat entry hole into a house in Columbia
+Roof rat entry hole in a house in Columbia

-Rat hole in the roof of a house in Aiken
+Rat hole in the soffit of a house in Columbia

 Roof rats' nest in at attic in Aiken, SC

-Rat hole in a garage door frame in Columbia
+Rat hole around the A/C pipes in a Columbia home